Direct Thermal Labels

 - Direct thermal enables batch or single label printing with virtually no waste.

 - With recyclable materials available, direct thermal printers offer low environmental impact

 - Direct thermal printers are typically built more durably than dot matrix or laser printers, allowing reliable operation in industrial as well as office applications.

-Limitations of Direct Thermal Transfer
+Limitations of Direct Thermal Printing

 - Direct thermal printing is extremely sensitive to environmental conditions such as heat and light (fluorescent and/or direct sunlight).

 - Direct thermal paper remains chemically active after printing.
-Because of this, thermal labels, tags or ticket stock are often top coated to resist UV light exposure, chemicals and abrasion.
+Because of this, thermal labels, tags, or ticket stock are often top coated to resist UV light exposure, chemicals, and abrasion.